andreasjost/CI-MS4-Team-Tool/README.md

 - Keyword search queries
 - Optional email notifications in addition to the internal Messages
 - Automatic alert email to Admins if the contract plan is about to run out and should be renewed.
+- One manager can manage more than 1 team (important for coaching)

 # Technologies used
 - HTML